-The assoication with the HoA of a MN is not sufficient to support the above use of IP for an application.
-This gap can be overcome by generalizing the concept of the \mbox{HoA} of the \mbox{MN} to the \mbox{HoA} of an application running on the MN as will be discussed in Section 7.1 below.
+The association with the HoA of an MN is not sufficient to support the above use of IP for an application.
+This gap can be overcome by generalizing the concept of the HoA of the MN to the HoA of an application running on the MN as will be discussed in Section 7.1 below.

-Using the dynamic mobility management scheme has avoided routing back to the home network when the application does not have such need.
-There are however application sessions that had originated from a prior network and that also requires mobility support.
-Longer routes than the natural IP route can be encountered.
+Using the dynamic mobility management scheme has avoided routing back to the home network when the application does not have such a need.
+There are, however, application sessions that had originated from a prior network and that require mobility support.
+Longer routes than the natural IP route can therefore emerge.
 Route optimization schemes already exist, but one needs to deal with multiple HA's when using multiple HA's.

-5.1.7.
+6.1.7.
 Route optimization